Most of us know that planning is a good thing, but just how important is it? If you want to succeed in life, planning is absolutely essential.

 The big rocks in this illustration represent the things that are important to us.
 When we schedule them first, we guarantee that they will fit into our life.
 For most of us, work will be one of our big rocks.

-Whatever things are a priority to you should be scheduled first.
+You should schedule first whatever things that are a priority to you.
 Otherwise, they might not fit in your life.

 “The trouble with many plans is that they are based on the way things are now.
 To be successful, your personal plan must focus on what you want, not what you have.”